tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/overview.md

 next: '/docs/reference/self-hosted/authentication-provider/next-auth'
 ---

 The concept of an "Authentication Provider" refers to how TinaCMS will authenticate and authorize a user.
-There is two places that will require changes when setting up an authentication provder.
+There is two places that will require changes when setting up an authentication provider.

-1. The config file (`tina/config.{ts,tsx,js}`)
+## 1. The config file (tina/config.{ts,tsx,js})

-This is done by providing [various functions](/docs/reference/self-hosted/authentication-provider/bring-your-own#) to the `auth` option in `defineConfig`.
-If you are using a [pre-built authentication provider](), it will provide these functions for you.
+This is done by providing an [Auth Provider](/docs/reference/self-hosted/authentication-provider/bring-your-own#) to the `authProvider` option in `defineConfig`.

 Example: